onfe/web/content/posts/2020-04-11-the-woes-of-firefox-s-flexbox/index.md

 > Does not support overflow when using `*-reverse`.
 See [bug 1042151](https://bugzil.la/1042151) for more info.

 Bug [1042151](https://bugzil.la/1042151) has been open for 6 years and doesn't seem like it'll be getting a fix anytime soon.
-As the questions littered across StackOverflow demonstrate, this seems to be a fairly common use case and issue to run into.
+As the questions littered across Stack Overflow demonstrate, this seems to be a fairly common use case and issue to run into.
 Almost every answer however, demonstrates some wild JavaScript-heavy alternative or a workaround that looses the distinct benefit of the sticky-scrolling.

 # The solutions